 Dream11 made ₹6,384 crore in FY23 with a profit of ₹188 crore, but the ban wiped out 95 percent overnight.
 (Entrackr, Jan 2024)

-That’s like scoring a century in the first innings and then realizing the match got abandoned by rain.
+That’s like scoring a century in the first innings and then realizing the match got ruined by rain.

 MPL laid off 60 percent of staff, nearly 300 people.
 Imagine firing your whole batting lineup and expecting the 12th man to carry the team.
 Survival pressure is real, and cash flow is running like a leaking tap.
 (Reuters, Aug 2025)

-A23 is in even deeper trouble.
+A23 is even worse.
 Fighting a constitutional case means bleeding lawyer fees every day, with cash flowing out faster than it comes in.

 Dream11 and RummyCircle are the clearest cases of revenue dependency, almost fully living on fantasy and rummy.
 Once the Bill struck, their lifeline snapped instantly.